kumaran-R/Bank-Marketing-Analysis/README.md

 ![png](Case%20Studies_files/Case%20Studies_36_1.png)

 Age is having maximum of 98 and previous is having maximum of 7 which are acceptable values because in a real life setting the values can exist.
-We do not remove them.
+We do not remove the outliers.

 ```python